cobraxcodes/Hawaiian-Homes-Tracker/README.md

 - **Error Handling and Validation:**
 Includes error handlines for known and unknown errors, invalid requests and database errors.
 - **Open Foundation for Frontend Development**
-- **Deployed On Render**
+- **Application Search and Filitering**
+Allows users to search applicants by name, rank by area, or zipcode.

 ## Future Roadmap
 - Frontend Application: Build a React-baesd frontend interface to display, search, and filter Hawaiian Homes waitlist data in a clean, user-friendly design.
-- Application Search and Filtering: Allow users to search applicants by name, application date, rank by area, or island region.
+- Pagination to get routes
 - User Authentication and Admin Tools Interface: Implement frontend interface to connect with jwt functions build in this REST API.
 - Mobile-Friendly Interface: Ensure the frontend is responsive and accessible for mobile devices.
 - Integrate a notification system for status changes.